-Strawberries are among the most beloved of fruits - we craved them as children and gobble them up even today.
-They're emblematic of bright and cheery summertime days, and they're surprisingly versatile!
-Who doesn't love sinking their teeth into a humongous chocolate strawberry?
-Coat them with dark chocolate, white chocolate, almonds, whatever you like!
-Hand dipped strawberries are irresistible no matter what.
-But they're also a very unique plant for many other reasons.
-There's a lot about strawberries that you might not know, but it's actually quite an interesting fruit!
-Here are some of our favorite facts.
+Strawberries are among the most beloved of fruits.
+They’re emblematic of bright and cheery summertime days, and they’re surprisingly versatile.
+Who doesn’t love sinking their teeth into a humongous chocolate strawberry?
+Coat them with dark chocolate, white chocolate, almonds and whatever else you like.
+Hand-dipped strawberries are irresistible no matter what, but they’re also a very unique fruit for many other reasons.
+There’s a lot about strawberries that you might not know.
+Here are some of our favorite facts:

-Did you know that strawberries are the only fruit that have their seeds on the outside?
-Think about it!
-Those tiny little flecks are future strawberries, provided you don't chomp them down first.
-And if you're looking to start your own garden, you only really need one piece of fruit to get going.
+1. Did you know that strawberries are the only fruit that have their seeds on the outside?
+Those tiny little flecks are future strawberries, provided you don’t chomp them down first.
+And if you’re looking to start your own garden, you only really need one piece of fruit to get going.
 The average strawberry has a whopping 200 seeds!

-There are so many fascinating facts about these little guys that we could go on forever, but we think you get the drift.
-Strawberries have been a rich part of our lives for quite some time, and anyone who's ever had one can understand why!
+5. There are so many fascinating facts about these little guys that we could go on forever, but we think you get the drift.
+Strawberries have been a rich part of our lives for quite some time, and anyone who’s ever had one can understand why.

 What are your favorite things about strawberries?
 Tell us below!